build-trust/ockam-website/src/content/learn/blog/introduction_to_cryptographic_keys.md

 ---
-title: "Introduction to Cryptographic Keys"
+title: "What are Cryptographic Keys?"
 date: 2020-07-15
 description: "As so much of our information is transported via the internet, it’s important to safeguard it.
 Cryptographic keys make this possible."
 metaTitle: "Symmetric and asymmetric keys both play an important role in cryptography, the foundation of Internet security."